Falls From Height Solicitors — Scotland

 FAQs About Fall Injury Claims

-Employers must conduct risk assessments, provide training, supply personal protective equipment (PPE), properly plan work at height and maintain equipment such as ladders and scaffolding.
+This means that employers must conduct risk assessments, provide appropriate training, supply personal protective equipment (PPE), properly plan work at height and maintain equipment such as ladders and scaffolding.

 We understand the financial burden that a fall from height injury can place on you and your family.
 That’s why we aim to make our legal fees as affordable as possible.